Fixed points of the EM algorithm and nonnegative rank boundaries: Proofs

 The ideal $\mathcal{C}$ says that the two compositions are zero.
-It defines a {\em variety of complexes} \cite[Example 17.8]{CCA}.
-The irreducible components of that variety correspond to {\em irreducible rank arrays} \cite[\S 17.1]{CCA} that fit inside the format (\ref{eq:rnmr}) and are maximal with this property.
-By \cite[Theorem 17.23]{CCA}, the quiver loci for these rank arrays are irreducible and their prime ideals are the ones we listed.
-These can also be described by {\em lacing diagrams} \cite[Prop.~17.9]{CCA}.
+It defines a \textit{variety of complexes} \cite{CCA}, Example 17.8.
+The irreducible components of that variety correspond to \textit{irreducible rank arrays} \cite{CCA}, Section~17.1, that fit inside the format (\ref{eqrnmr}) and are maximal with this property.
+By \cite{CCA}, Theorem 17.23, the quiver loci for these rank arrays are irreducible and their prime ideals are the ones we listed.
+These can also be described by \textit{lacing diagrams} \cite{CCA}, Proposition~17.9.